 Each week, I, along with four other local sports reporters predict the winners of each Pac-12 game.
 This week, I was the only person who predicted an Oregon win against the Huskies.
 Call me delusional, loyal, desperately optimistic or all of the above.

-Most trusted analysts have already considered this a gimme game for Huskies, especially given the each team’s current record and Washington’s 70-21 beat down of Oregon last season at Autzen Stadium.
+Most trusted analysts have already considered this a gimme game for Huskies, especially given the team’s current record and Washington’s 70-21 beat down of Oregon last season at Autzen Stadium.

 The thing is, Oregon has mistakenly been counted out of this rivalry before.